 The biggest problem remains false claims about AI in apps.
 There’s a book by Hannah Fry, a professor and regular TV panel guest at University College London, and she says, “If you replace all the technical words with magic and the sentence still makes grammatical sense, you know it’s going to be [excuse my language] bollocks.”

 To find real AI apps with real benefits on the AppExchange, we need Salesforce to provide some level of tagging and scoring for this that avoids the ability of marketing teams to exaggerate the benefits.
-There needs to be reasons why the AI in use is better or faster than the alternatives.
+There needs to be reasons why AI is better or faster than the alternatives.

 What are AI’s most significant opportunities for your product on the AppExchange platform?